wpilibsuite/frc-docs/source/docs/software/vision-processing/roborio/using-multiple-cameras.rst

     (VIDIOC_STREAMON: No space left on device)
     ```

-    If you're using Option 3 it will give you this error during the ``Robot`` constructor or ``RobotInit()``.
+    If you're using Option 3 it will give you this error during the ``Robot`` constructor.
 Thus you should just try your desired resolution and adjusting as necessary until you both don't get that error and don't exceed the radio bandwidth limitations.